hydroshare/hs-docker-irods/README.md

 ### Configure

-The first time the script is run it will build the required images to setup and run iRODS with PostgreSQL using the attributes defined in `config-files/irods-config.yaml` and `config-files/rodsuser-config.yaml`.
+The first time the script is run it will build the required images to setup and run iRODS with PostgreSQL using the attributes defined in `config-files/irods-config.yaml`, `config-files/rodsuser-config.yaml` and `config-files/idrop-config`.
 You will want to define the attributes for your environment prior to running the script for the first time.

-The iRODS administrative information as well as one additional standard **rodsuser** can be defined in the config files.
+The iRODS administrative information, one additional standard **rodsuser** and the defaults for an iDrop Web2 deployment can be defined in the config files.
 The default settings for each of these files is shown below.

 **irods-config.yaml**

 ```
 SERVICE_ACCT_USERNAME: irods
 SERVICE_ACCT_GROUP: irods
-IRODS_ZONE: dockerZone
+IRODS_ZONE: hydrodevZone
 IRODS_PORT: 1247
 RANGE_BEGIN: 20000
 RANGE_END: 20199